 This education is the only one in its kind in Scandinavia, and one of few in Europe.
-It is designed for students with a bachelors degree in the field who can work independently with laboratory work.
+It is designed for students with a bachelor’s degree in the field who can work independently with laboratory work.
 In order to make the most of out the programme, you need good skills in mathematics, textile manufacturing methods, textile material technology, and textile chemistry.
 During the education, you develop your knowledge, skills, and assessment skills in textile technology.
+Self assessment testGuidance video for the self assessment testFacebook Community

 During the first year, courses are offered in subjects such as textile material technology, followed by composite technology, and textile chemistry.
 Biocomposites and composite recycling are links in the sustainability chain.
 Other courses this year are textile product development and textile electronics and control systems.